 For dry trimming, you just need to cut off them.

-For wet trimming, it is quicker to use your hands pull them off the plant—you can also use heavy-duty scissors.
+For wet trimming, it is quicker to use your hands to pull them off the plant—you can also use heavy-duty scissors.

 Step 3: Buck buds from the branch

 Bucking means after fan leaves are off the plant, cut off the buds from those branches.
-Collect all the branches, stems, and fan leaves, make sure to compost them later.
+Collect all the branches, stems, and fan leaves, and make sure to compost them later.

 Step 4: Trim buds